 Phantoms Home Opener for 2016-17 Season Set for Saturday, October 15

-Lehigh Valley, PA – The Lehigh Valley Phantoms, proud AHL affiliate of the Philadelphia Flyers, are pleased to announce that defenseman Maxim Lamarche has been signed to an AHL contract.
+Lehigh Valley, PA – The Lehigh Valley Phantoms, proud AHL affiliate of the Philadelphia Flyers, are pleased to announce that Brian Grogesky has been named the team’s Head Athletic Trainer.

 RISE UP!
 Another thrilling season of Lehigh Valley Phantoms hockey at PPL Center is right around the corner with the home opener to the 2016-2017 regular season set for Saturday, October 15.
 Reserve your season tickets and group outings for the 2016-2017 season of Phantoms hockey today.
 For more information on how to reserve your seat at PPL Center to the hottest ticket in town, call the Phantoms front office today at 610-224-GOAL !